HBCU Gymnastics Day

 In 2022, we had already partnered with Fisk University to launch the very first HBCU Intercollegiate Women’s Artistic Gymnastics Team.
 On the 3rd Annual HBCU Gymnastics Day (2022), we hosted a virtual celebration with special guests and a live DJ!
 We announced Camp Isla™ - Fisk, where gymnasts would lodge on the campus of Fisk University.
 We also announced 8 full Camp Isla™ scholarships from the Hopkins Family Trust!

-The 4th Annual HBCU Gymnastics Day is set for April 22, 2023 and will include 3 in-person events!
-Our Official sites are Atlanta (GA), Fisk University and Talladega College!
-If you are interested in participating, click this link!
+The 4th Annual HBCU Gymnastics Day is set for April 22, 2023 included 3 in-person events!
+Our Official sites were Atlanta (GA), Fisk University and Talladega College!
+The City of Talladega presented BGDG with a proclamation naming the 4th Saturday of April as HBCU Gymnastics Day!

-In 2024, HBCU Gymnastics Day is officially celebrated and recognized in 5 cities via official proclamations.
+In 2024, HBCU Gymnastics Day was officially celebrated and recognized in 5 cities via official proclamations.

 • Nashville, TN (2023)